Blackheart: Fictional character biography

-Blackheart creates a group of Spirits of Vengeance to oppose the Ghost Rider, Noble Kale.
-Blackheart tricks Kale and tries to make him as a member of his group of Spirits of Vengeance, promising Kale the power to rule in Hell alongside him.
-The Ghost Rider double-crosses Blackheart and seemingly kills him, freeing the other Spirits of Vengeance, and gaining rule over Blackheart's portion of Hell.
+Blackheart uses a dagger tipped with the blood of a young girl to kill Mephisto and take over a portion of Hell.
+He later tricks Noble Kale and tries to recruit him into his Spirits of Vengeance, promising Kale the power to rule in Hell alongside him.
+Kale double-crosses Blackheart, freeing the other Spirits of Vengeance and gaining rule over Blackheart's portion of Hell.

-Blackheart survived this encounter and would confront other heroes over the next few years, such as X-Force and the Fantastic Four.
-He would be relegated to "meeting scenes over the next few years," seen briefly in meetings with other lords of the underworld (including his father Mephisto, returned to power) such as Satannish, Hela, and Dormammu.

-Blackheart later concocts a scheme to bring Hell to Earth and steal the souls of the planet's residents.
-As part of the plan, he takes human form and runs an operation in Las Vegas that sees him create several clones of X-23 and bond them to genetically created symbiotes.
-After Ghost Rider accidentally transports Hell to Las Vegas, Blackheart is confronted by the Ghost Rider, Venom, Red Hulk, and X-23, and summons four creatures that represent the antitheses of the four and sets them against the heroes.
+Blackheart concocts a scheme to bring Hell to Earth and steal the souls of the planet's residents.
+As part of the plan, he assumes a human form and runs an operation in Las Vegas that sees him create several clones of X-23 and bond them to genetically created symbiotes.
+After Ghost Rider accidentally transports Hell to Las Vegas, Blackheart is confronted by Ghost Rider, Venom, Red Hulk, and X-23, and summons four creatures that represent the antitheses of the four and sets them against the heroes.

-Blackheart was later seen in Chicago where he posed as the Mayor of Chicago at the time when Falcon and Patriot are dealing with the gang violence.
-He later tried to corrupt the Champions, but was defeated when those he had under his control managed to overcome their self-doubts, and Mephisto pulled him back to Hell for punishment.

-In Avengers Academy: Marvel's Voices, Blackheart is sent by Mephisto to retrieve the adolescent time-displaced souls of Billy and Tommy Maximoff from the Avengers Academy campus.
+In Avengers Academy: Marvel's Voices, Blackheart is sent by Mephisto to retrieve the time-displaced souls of Billy and Tommy Maximoff from the Avengers Academy campus.
 Despite viewing the twins' souls as innocent, Blackheart reluctantly follows through with his father's orders but is thwarted by Bloodline and Escapade.
 Influenced by Escapade's powers, Blackheart lets the boys go and returns to Hell empty handed.
-As punishment, Mephisto turns Blackheart into a human and banishes him to Earth.
-Blackheart requests shelter at the Avengers Academy and is reluctantly allowed to join the student body, eventually taking the name "Gabriel" as an alias for his human form.
+As punishment, Mephisto turns Blackheart into a human with diminished powers and banishes him to Earth.
+Blackheart requests shelter at the Avengers Academy and is reluctantly allowed to join the student body, eventually taking the alias Gabriel.